 Click and drag the ends of the video clip to trim the video.
 Select the video and drag it to move the clip to the beginning of the timeline.

 Step 3: Export the Video🔗

-Apple have created a straightforward and convenient way to trim video clips on Mac.
-It’s a shame this feature isn’t included on the Windows version of the QuickTime player.
-For users on Windows, there are a whole host of free video editors for quick trims, alongside fully-fledged professional video editing suites.
+Apple has created a straightforward and convenient way to trim, cut, and split video clips on Mac.
+It's a shame this feature isn't included on the Windows version of the QuickTime player.
+For users on Windows, there are a whole host of free video editors for quick trims, alongside fully-fledged professional video editing programs.

-For seasoned pros and video creators, Premiere Pro is a feature-rich industry-standard video editing program.
-It’s a little overkill for a simple trim, but is useful to have if you need to create lots of videos for your social media channel or business.
+Adobe Premiere Pro is a feature-rich video editing program that has become the industry-standard for seasoned pros and video creators.
+It's a bit overkill for a simple trim and cut, but it is nice to have if you need to create lots of videos for your social media channel or business.